The whole journey, mapped in ten stages.

 Start where the framework costs nothing.

 Run the Free Sprint.
-See what the first four stages give you.
+See what the first five stages give you.
 Decide from there whether an engineer needs to look at it.